Doctor Of Philosophy In Civil Engineering

 - provide the technical guidance to the student during the dissertation portion of the doctoral program.

-- Application international admissions, resident.
-Select Ph.D. in Civil Engineering
+- Application: international admissions or resident.
+Select Ph.D. in civil engineering.

 Dr. Osama Abudayyeh, PE